hyosung11/Launch-School/journal.md

 10:34 Took a break to play Nerf adventure with SungOh.
 It was fun.
 Now back to Lesson 2 > 25.
 Coding Tips 2

+11:38 I'm tired again and my eyes feel strained as well as my right forearm.
+I switched my track pad to the left.
+Use dictation more?
+Am I just fueled by caffeine and I don't have any today so I don't feel as peppy?
+That's not true I actually did have one cup of coffee this morning.

+11:49 I finished the "Gain experience through struggling" section of Coding Tips 2.